 In a 4-quart heavy soup pot, melt the margarine over medium heat.
 Add the onions, celery, and bell peppers.
 Turn the heat to high and stir in the gumbo file, Tabasco, garlic, and seasoning mix.
 Cook 6 minutes, stirring constantly.
 Reduce heat to medium and stir in the tomato sauce; continue cooking 5 minutes, stirring constantly.
-(During this time the mixture will being sticking to the pan bottom.
+(During this time, the mixture will begin sticking to the pan bottom.
 As it does so, continually scrape pan bottom well with a spoon.
-The scraping not only adds to the gumbo's flavor but also decrease the gumbo's file's ability to thicken.)
+The scraping not only adds to the gumbo’s flavor but also decrease the gumbo’s file’s ability to thicken.)
 Add the stock and bring gumbo to a boil; reduce heat and simmer 45 to 60 minutes, stirring occasionally.
 Add the shrimp, crabmeat, and oysters (if desired); cover and turn off the heat.
 Leave the pot covered just until the seafood is poached, about 6 to 10 minutes.
 Serve immediately.

 Chef Paul’s Seafood Stock

 1 1/2 to 2 pounds rinsed shrimp heads and/or shells, or crawfish heads and/or shells or crab shells (2 1/2 to 3 quarts), or rinsed fish carcasses (heads and gills removed), or any combination of these.
 (You can also substitute oyster liquor for all or part of seafood stock called for in a recipe.)